Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 Because the interaction rates are stronger on Instagram, you will pay more per click than you will on Facebook.

 So is it worth it?
 It absolutely can be if you’re applying the right strategies to keep costs low and conversion rates high.
-It is when you recognize the power of Instagram to generate brand awareness, increase leads, increase customer lifetime value and grow your business.
+The benefits of Instagram is you can generate brand awareness, increase leads, increase customer lifetime value and grow your business.

 Next, let’s dive into actionable strategies that impact your Instagram ad cost per click and help you get the right return on your investment.